ashutosh0215/mlops-assignment1/README.md

 Overview
-This repository contains my implementation of **MLOps Assignment 1**.
 The objective is to perform model training and testing using MLOps principles such as reproducibility, version control, and CI integration.

 Assignment Structure